graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-04-cube-root-formats.md

 To optimise MSE, the density of our centroids is proportional to the cube root of the density of the data pdf.
 (Recall for quantile quantisation (NF4), it was directly proportional, no cube root.)

 Taking the cube root of a pdf flattens it out somewhat, making it less "spiky".
-We can explore this effect if we generalse the rule using an exponent `alpha`, so `centroid_density ∝ pdf ** alpha`.
+We can explore this effect if we generalise the rule using an exponent `alpha`, so `centroid_density ∝ pdf ** alpha`.
 In this plot, we can vary `alpha`, with `1/3` corresponding to the cube root rule and `1` corresponding to quantile quantisation.

 <script src="/assets/js/posts/2025-06/cube-root-formats/crd_iplot_alpha.js"></script>
 <div id="crd-iplot-alpha" style="width: 32em"></div>

 As we vary `alpha`, we see the distribution of quantised values isn't uniform at the optimum, and the centroids are more spread out than they would be under quantile quantisation.
 But this does indeed result in lower MSE for standard normal data.

-_Note that this plot uses slightly different code from the above: `ppf(torch.linspace(0, 1, n+2)[1:-1])`, which performs better for the cube root rule, but worse for quantile quantisation, but in both cases the cube root rule has lower MSE than quantile quantisation._
+_Note that this plot uses slightly different code from the above: `ppf(torch.linspace(0, 1, n+2)[1:-1])`, which performs better for the cube root rule, but worse for quantile quantisation, but in both cases, the cube root rule has lower MSE than quantile quantisation._

 ### Cube root density (known parameters)

 Conveniently, for normal, Laplace and Student's t distributions, if we take the cube root of the pdf and normalise it, we obtain another distribution of the same family, but with different parameters.

 For example, the cube root of the pdf of `normal(mean=0, std=1)` data is a scaled `normal(mean=0, std=sqrt(3))` pdf.
-To apply the cube root rule, we just have `new_std = old_std * sqrt(3)`.
+To apply the cube root rule, we have `new_std = old_std * sqrt(3)`.
 It's a similar story for Laplace and Student's t, with different scaling factors:

 ```python
 n = 8